 10. What plays a central role in attracting mast cells and eosinophils?

-T lymphocyte which releases mediators that attract other cells and damage epithelial cells.
+T lymphocytes, which release mediators that attract other cells and damage epithelial cells.

 Asthma, chronic bronchitis, chronic cough, sarcoidosis, pneumonia, alveolitis, bronchiolitis obliterans syndrome (BOS), and bronchiectasis.

-12. Who can we expect a decreased FENO?
+12. Who typically has a decreased FENO level?

 13. What is cromolyn sodium considered to be?